heli3939/Felynes-Kitchen/README.md

   The game has a variety of obstacles and challenges, which increase in difficulty as the game progresses.
   Types of obstacles:

-  - Static Obstacles (Can easily pass through jumping): pots and pans; opened drawer; edge of the cooking table.
+  - Static Obstacles (Can pass through jumping at appropriate point): decorations (e.g. plants, unused food ingredients ...), furniture and pots...
-  - Dynamic Obstacles (Increase difficulties): gas stove which spews fire periodically, must choose the optimally to jump over it; mice as enemies, they patrol along a fixed route, colliding with them results in failure; Steam comes out of the kettle, which will make the screen very blurred.
+  - Dynamic Obstacles (Increase difficulties): gas cylinder which spews fire periodically, must choose the optimally to jump over it; mice as enemies on the ground, they patrol along a fixed route, colliding with them results in failure;
+    (Alt: Steam comes out of the kettle, which will make the screen very blurred.)
   - Quick Time Event: Before sending the cake to the oven, player will first mixture each ingredient in a proper proportion.
 We introduce a QTE (refer to Dead by Daylight) to control the proportion of cake batter and the temperature.
+QTE is triggered when
+  - PC is close to cake module and hold ANY ingredient -> putting ingredients into module to make mixture
+  - All QTEs for mixtures are completed -> set oven temperature for baking the cake
     ![alt text](Images/QTE_bar.png)

     Over time, hazards become faster and more frequent, punishing players who has no movement for a long time.
     There are several types of **Bad End**:

-    1. Death: The character fall on the ground.
-    2. Collide with mouse: The character shouldn’t work anymore since it becomes dirty.
+    1. Collide with mouse: The character shouldn’t work anymore since it becomes dirty.
-    3. Burnt cake: Due to failure of QTE, the ingredients for cake are not in a right proportion.
-The cake is burnt in the end.
+    2. Fail to make an expected cake: Due to failure of QTE, the ingredients for cake are not in a right proportion, or oven's temeperature set incorrectedly.
+The "dream" cake is failed to made in the end.

     **Happy End**:
-    The player successfully collects all ingredients, overcomes hazards, and bakes a perfect cake with correct ingredient amount and oven temperature.
+    The player successfully collects all ingredients, overcomes hazards, and bakes a perfect cake with correct ingredient choice, amount and oven temperature.
 The reward is a delicious-looking cake and the mastery of cooking skills.
-    Considering the introduction of Quick Time Event, we develop a scoring system to record the scores that player get.
+    Considering the introduction of Quick Time Event, we develop a scoring system (Perfect: +50; Good: +20; Miss: 0; If ingredient is not in the list: -10) to record the scores that player get.
 The cumulative score determined by result form QTE will lead to BE or He.

 - **Gameplay Mechanics**
   This game includes adventure, items collection, Quick Time Event leads to multiple endings.
-The whole adventure process is: Explore the kitchen -> Collect ingredients -> Bake the cake (QTE).
+The whole adventure process is:

+  1. Explore the kitchen + Collect ingredients
+  2. Perform QTE to put holding ingredient into module for mixture
+  3. Repeat Step 1-2 until done
+  4. Bake the cake by choosing oven temperature (QTE).

   **Rules & Actions**:

-  - The player can carry and drop items, interacts with kitchen tools, and perform jumps to different levels.
+  - The player can carry and drop items and perform jumps to different levels, move left, right, into, out of the screen
   - Hazards and/or obstacles must be avoided through movement.
   - Results of QTEs determine whether the player achieves success or failure.